 What is a fire safety schedule?

-When is the PC required to do inspections of the building?
+When is the PCA required to do inspections of the building?

-The PC is required to do inspections at the start of the project to ensure correct site management and sediment erosion controls are in place as well as waterproofing of wet areas, external balconies and planter boxes, framing, pool fencing, fire safety measures, hydraulic connections, and a final inspection.
-Other certification from suitably qualified persons such as structural engineers, fire safety consultants, hydraulic engineers, mechanical engineers, electricians, surveyors and other building professionals can also be requested.
+The PCA is required to do inspections as footings, slab steel, waterproofing of wet areas, external balconies and planter boxes, framing, stormwater drainage, pool fencing, fire safety measures, hydraulic connections, and a final inspection.
+Other certification from suitably qualified persons such as structural engineers, fire safety consultants, hydraulic engineers, mechanical engineers, electricians, surveyors, bush fire consultants and other building professionals may also be requested.
 Council building certifiers will provide an electronic report following each inspection.
-Failing to have a mandatory inspection carried out will result in the PC not being able to issue the required occupation certificate at the completion of work.
-For inspection bookings please call 02 9777 1000.
+Failing to have a mandatory inspection carried out will result in the PCA not being able to issue the required occupation certificate at the completion of work.
+For inspection bookings please contact us.

 When can I get my security deposit back from Council?